TimAstier/react-redux-chess/README.md

 ## Why

 This is a pet project to practice and improve my front-end development skills.
-Full story available on my blog [here](https://timotheeastier.wordpress.com/2018/08/23/pet-project-chessboard-ui-day-1/).
+Full story available on my [blog](https://timotheeastier.wordpress.com/2018/08/23/pet-project-chessboard-ui-day-1/).

 ## Install